PyColors/isomorphic-boilerplate-redux-saga/src/components/molecules/README.md

-This folder will contain any atoms that are specific
+This folder will contain any molecules that are specific